 \begin{definition}[Global Sensitivity] Given an algorithm $\mcA:\mcX^N\rightarrow\Theta$, the global sensitivity of $\mcA$ is defined as

 where $H(\cdot,\cdot)$ denotes the Hamming distance. \end{definition}

-For the global sensitivity for DGDP in the distributed setting, we let $H(\mbX,\mbX')=1$ denote all elements are the same except for one local machine.
-Global sensitivity measures the magnitude of change in the output of $\mcA$ resulting from replacing one element (or one group of elements) in the input dataset.
-Intuitively, when the noise is scaled proportional to the global sensitivity, the output of the differentially private version of $\mcA$ is relatively stable regardless of the presence or absence of any individual data in the dataset.
+For the global sensitivity for DGDP in the distributed setting, we let $H(\mbX,\mbX')=1$ denote that all elements are the same except for one local machine.
+Global sensitivity measures the magnitude of the change in the output of $\mcA$, resulting from replacing one element (or one group of elements) in the input dataset.
+Intuitively, when the noise is scaled proportionally to the global sensitivity, the output of the differentially private version of $\mcA$ is relatively stable, regardless of the presence or absence of any individual data in the dataset.
 Indeed, we have the following result. \begin{lemma}[The Laplace mechanism, Theorem 3.6 of \cite{dwork_aaron.2014}] For any algorithm $\mcA$ satisfying $\mathrm{GS}_{\mcA}<\infty$, $\mcA_1=\mcA + g$, where $g$ is sampled from $\laplace(\mathrm{GS}_{\mcA}/\epsilon)$, achieves $(\epsilon,0)$-differential privacy. \end{lemma}

-Here $\laplace(b)$ denotes the Laplace distribution with density function $\frac{1}{2b}\exp(-|x|/b)$ for $x\in (-\infty,\infty)$ and the scale parameter $b>0$.
-Since our algorithm acts on every coordinate, which can be regarded as the composition of multiple actions, we shall introduce two composition theorems for convenience of the construction of our algorithm.
+Here, $\laplace(b)$ denotes the Laplace distribution with the density function $\frac{1}{2b}\exp(-|x|/b)$ for $x\in (-\infty,\infty)$, and the scale parameter $b>0$.
+Our algorithm acts on every coordinate as the composition of multiple actions, aiding us to introduce two composition theorems for the convenient construction of our algorithm.